jacobleblanc-cs/cosmos/README.md

 The `latest` tag will automatically point to the latest build.
 That build will still always use the Fedora version specified in `recipe.yml`, so you won't get accidentally updated to the next major version.

+Please note that you CANNOT rebase from SecureBlue into this image, as SecureBlue's policies do not allow it.
+Rebase into an image known to SecureBlue first, such as any of those it is built on top of, and then into the custom image.

 ## Verification